(last updated on 23 June 2015)

 January 2016: 1635: A Parcel of Rogues, with Andrew Dennis.
 This is the long-delayed sequel to 1634: The Baltic War, which follows the adventures of Julie Sims, Alex Mackay, Oliver Cromwell and others after their escape from the Tower of London.

-No date yet: The Span of Empire, with David Carrico.
+Summer 2016: The Span of Empire, with David Carrico.
 This is the sequel to the two Jao Empire novels I wrote with Kathy Wentworth before she died, The Course of Empire and The Crucible of Empire.
-The manuscript has been turned in but Baen hasn’t scheduled it yet.

 The Alexander Inheritance, with Paula Goodlett and Gorg Huff.
 This novel begins a new Assiti Shard story line which, like Time Spike, is connected to the 1632 series but not part of it.
 In this story line, an Assiti Shard transposes a modern cruise liner into the Mediterranean just after the death of Alexander the Great.